schriftgestalt/GlyphsSDK/Python Templates/File Format/README.md

 #### settings()

-In this method you set all attributes that describe the plugin, such as its name and icon etc.
+In this method you set all attributes that describe the plug-in, such as its name and icon etc.

 ```python